MoT3rror/joomla/README.md

     juju deploy mysql
     juju deploy joomla

+Before you add a relation to mysql you need to provide a valid config.yaml to the charm that contains the admin_password.
+Please, refer to the juju documentation on instructions on how to set and use charm configuration files;

-You can then add a relation between joomla and mysql with:
+Once the configuration is in place you can then add a relation between joomla and mysql with:

     juju add-relation joomla mysql